blakeblackshear/frigate/docs/docs/troubleshooting/faqs.md

 ### Error: Database Is Locked

 SQLite does not work well on a network share, if the `/media` folder is mapped to a network share then [this guide](../configuration/advanced.md#database) should be used to move the database to a location on the internal drive.

+### MQTT isn't working and has logged errors: `Unable to publish to <mqtt message here>: client is not connected`

+If MQTT isn't working in docker on a platform like TrueNAS Scale try using the IP of the device hosting the MQTT server instead of `localhost`, `127.0.0.1`, or `mosquitto.ix-mosquitto.svc.cluster.local`.